Frontend tooling case study

 04 / Canvas rendering model

-- Render freehand strokes Pencil, brush, and eraser draw line segments from the previous point to the latest point, using the current brush configuration.
+3. Render freehand strokes Pencil, brush, and eraser draw segments with current brush settings.

-- Commit a history snapshot On pointer release, the final canvas pixels are saved into bounded undo history so future edits can restore a known image state.
+5. Commit a history snapshot On release, final pixels enter bounded undo history.

 05 / Tool state management